zebleck/ActionGPT/README.md

 ... (continue with Thought/Action/Action Input, and alternate with waiting for User Input)

-Thought: I now know the final answer
+Thought: I now know the final answer<br>
-Final Answer: the final answer to the original input question Begin!
+Final Answer: the final answer to the original input question<br>
+Begin!

 Question: Set up a Docker infrastructure on a cloud server to deploy a web application, including creating a Dockerfile, deploying the container, and configuring the cloud server.